supern64/chatterbox/README.txt

 2. Set up Chatterbox
 - Open up config.json in any text editor
-*DONT FORGET QUOTES HERE AND DONT DELETE ANYTHING!!!
+*DONT FORGET QUOTES HERE AND DONT DELETE ANYTHING IN THE STRUCTURE OF THE JSON FILE!!!
 - Paste the token you copied earlier after "token": "[your token here]"
 - Type in the prefix after "prefix": "[your prefix here]"
 - Type in the playing status after "status": "[your game name here]", leave it if you don't want status